SubversionRando/SubversionRando/readme.md

   - Shrine Of The Penumbra (behind Kraid) requires Dark Visor or Power Bombs.
   - Going through Magma Pump (in either direction) is not in logic unless you can open the plasma + wave gate.
   - Hot Spring requires a morph jump underwater in a 2-tile space (Speed Ball, or Aqua Suit and bombing).
-  - Archives requires Speed Ball.
+  - Archives requires Speed Ball or advanced tricks.

 Also, the logic assumes you pick up everything you can from the space port before falling from the space port.
 So if you don't pick up everything you can before you free fall, you might be stuck.